 Curriculum Information - Maths

 To support your son’s learning and engagement in maths he needs to have the following equipment:

 • Green pen

 • Protractor (angle measurer)

 • Scientific calculator (we recommend the Casio FX-85GTX)

 The teachers in the department and the maths technician do sell most of this in school, equipment should be bought outside of lesson time however.

 To support pupils learning the curriculum maps and maths resources are available on the school’s VLE.
 All pupils have their own log on details for this.

 We use www.hegartymaths.com for home learning.
-The learning is delivered in the form of a video which is watched in full and notes are taken and then followed by a set of quiz questions which are based on the video.
-As the work is marked electronically pupils receive instant feedback and pupils can have multiple attempts at each quiz should they need it.
+The learning is delivered in the form of a video which should be watched in full with notes and examples written in the red home learning exercise book.
+This is then followed by a number of questions in the form of a quiz.
+As the work is marked electronically pupils receive instant feedback, pupils can have multiple attempts at each quiz should they need it.
 They can also get help during the questions should they need this.
-The results are displayed in a user friendly report which allows pupils (parents and carers) and teachers to track progress and see exactly what pupils did, when and for how long.
-Pupils can complete any extra work they choose to from this beyond the set tasks.
+The results are displayed in a user friendly report which allows pupils (as well as parents and carers) and teachers to track progress and see exactly what pupils did, when they did it and for how long.
+Pupils can complete any extra work they choose to from this beyond the task(s) set each week.

 Pupils will be offered the opportunity to purchase a wide variety of resources over their time at West Hill School.
 These are offered to pupils to support learning and reflect the stage they are at within their mathematics education.